justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 so that template expressions can be re-evaluated efficiently to describe updates to DOM, as well as initial DOM tree.

-When a template is rendered to the DOM for the first time, _globally_, it is prepared to create a `Template` object and associated `<template>` HTML element.
+When a template is rendered to the DOM for the first time _globally_, it is prepared to create a `Template` object and associated `<template>` HTML element.
 The `Template` object contains information about the `TemplatePart`s created from the binding locations.